MiguelAlho/LearningChallenge2018/PITCHME.md

 * toilet reading

 NOTE:
+The idea is to do regular daily stuff (not cognitively expensive) with information ingestion

 * Learning requires focus.
 You can't focus if you mix activities that require attention.
 * Multitasking is expensive
 * Consider only activities that do not require great attention